django/asgiref/specs/asgi.rst

 ----------

-It is possible to have ASGI "middleware" - code that plays the role of both server and application, taking in a scope and the send/receive awaitables, potentially modifying them, and then calling an inner application.
+It is possible to have ASGI "middleware" - code that plays the role of both server and application, taking in a ``scope`` and the ``send``/``receive`` awaitable callables, potentially modifying them, and then calling an inner application.

-When middleware is modifying the scope, it should make a copy of the scope object before mutating it and passing it to the inner application, as changes may leak upstream otherwise.
-In particular, you should not assume that the copy of the scope you pass down to the application is the one that it ends up using, as there may be other middleware in the way; thus, do not keep a reference to it and try to mutate it outside of the initial ASGI constructor callable that receives ``scope``.
+When middleware is modifying the ``scope``, it should make a copy of the ``scope`` object before mutating it and passing it to the inner application, as changes may leak upstream otherwise.
+In particular, you should not assume that the copy of the ``scope`` you pass down to the application is the one that it ends up using, as there may be other middleware in the way; thus, do not keep a reference to it and try to mutate it outside of the initial ASGI app call.
 Your one and only chance to add to it is before you hand control to the child application.

 Error Handling